Can you return a car you just bought?

 There are some exceptions to this rule.
 Some dealerships may allow you to return the vehicle under specific circumstances.
-If the car has major mechanical issues, the dealership may be required by law to accept a return.
+If the car has major mechanical issues, the dealership may be legally required to accept a return.

 Still, it’s better to avoid having to return a car in the first place.

-If you feel like the car’s seller cheated you, you should consider meeting with the dealership manager.
-When you meet with the manager, bring documentation to corroborate your claim that you were wronged.
+If you feel the car’s seller cheated you, consider meeting with the dealership manager.
+Bring documentation to corroborate your claim that you were wronged.

 For example, if you believe the dealer overcharged, present evidence of the vehicle’s fair market value from a reputable source (like Edmunds or Kelley Blue Book) to support your argument.

 Present your case to the manager calmly.
-Remember that since you’ve already signed the contract, your options are limited if the manager chooses not to honor your request.
+Remember that since you’ve already signed the contract, your options are limited.

 You may also: